madhusudancs/PL241-MCS-Compiler/NOTES.rst

 -------

   * Only integers are implemented.
+  * No Common Subexpression Elimination on CMP instructions since this doesn't work in x86 because x86 CMP instructions work by setting condition flags in the flags register and there is no guarantee that these flags are retained elsewhere in the program.
   * Immediate values cannot be moved to memory, they have to be moved to a register and then moved to memory.
   * Cannot add anything to memory directly.
 The result should be stored in a register and if required then moved to memory.
   * Loop detection algorithm in datastructures.py assumes that the CFG is reducible.